-The home side were brilliant in all departments, despite conceding 177 with the ball.
-Ahmed Shehzad and Babar Azam put up a 122 run partnership which threatened to push their side to a score in excess of 210.
-However, both of them were sent back in a space of 12 runs, stunting the momentum Pakistan had gained.
+The home side was brilliant in all departments, despite conceding 177 with the ball.
+Ahmed Shehzad and Babar Azam put up a 122 run partnership which threatened to push their side to a score over 210.
+However, both of them dismissed in the space of 12 runs, stunting the momentum Pakistan had gained.
 Shoaib Malik then took over from where Azam left off.
 He scored 38 from 20 balls, with a strike rate of 190.
 Three sixes came off the last over as Imad Wasim accumulated 15 from 4 to push Pakistan to 197.

 Pakistan should be happy with their bowling performance.
 Imad Wasim bowled 4 overs for 22, Sohail Khan ended with an economy of 7 from four overs.
-Hasan Ali conceded 44 from his quota, whereas Rates gave away 37 from 3.
-Though the latter has a higher economy, he scalped both the openers in the process.
+Hasan Ali conceded 44 from his quota, whereas Raees gave away 37 from 3, and though the latter has a higher economy, he dismissed both the openers.
 Shadab Khan ended with 2-33 from four overs with an economy 8.25.
-The spinner is a great talent for the country, and is one of the players to watch out for in the series.
+The spinner is a great talent for the country and is one player to watch out for in the series.

-The fact that the next match is within 24 hours means that the home side might choose to rotate their squad before going with their first team for the third match to ensure that the players are adequately rested.
+That the next match is within 24 hours means that the home side might rotate their squad before going with their first team for the third match to ensure that the players are well rested.
 The lack of quality replacements could act as a deterrent to the idea, but if the management goes through with it, Umar Amin could get a look in for Fahim Ashraf, who was minimally involved in the match.
-He bowled one over, and faced one ball in the entire match.
+He bowled one over and faced one ball in the entire match.
 Regardless, Pakistan is well equipped to deal with the World XI on Wednesday.

 At RealSport, we warned against selecting Perera and Miller due to their recent record.
 Miller scored 9 from 7 balls, and Perera took 2-51 from 4 overs.
-He scored 17 from 11 balls as well, but it simply wasn’t enough to justify his selection when you have the likes of Bailey and Collingwood on the bench.
+He scored 17 from 11 balls, but it wasn’t enough to justify his selection when you have the likes of Bailey and Collingwood on the bench.

-The World XI’s bowling was pretty ordinary considering the quality in their ranks.
+The World XI’s bowling was ordinary considering the quality in their ranks.
 Imran Tahir and Morne Morkel were the only two with acceptable figures.
 The former ended with 1-32, and the latter with 1-34 in 4 overs each.
-Sammy conceded 24 from 2 overs, but made up for it with the bat.
-He garnered 29 from 16 balls.
-Elliott and Cutting were underwhelming with the ball as well.
-Overall, they desperately need to pull up their socks for the second match if they wish to win.
+Sammy conceded 24 from 2 overs but made up for it with the bat, smashing 29 from 16 balls.
+Elliott and Cutting were underwhelming with the ball and they desperately need to pull up their socks for the second match if they wish to win.